-The Best Times to Visit Italy for Good Weather, Deals, and Wine
+The Best and Worst Times to Visit Italy

 Spring, summer, and autumn are heralded as the best times to visit Italy.
-The problem with late spring and summer, however, is that everyone has the same idea: including Italians with second homes by the sea.
-Umbrella and beach chair rental prices are exorbitant, and the beaches are crowded and noisy.
-Look instead to smaller villages near the sea, like Terlizzi in Puglia, where the sea remains warm through late October, and nearby beaches are quiet.
+The problem with late spring and summer, however, is that everyone has the same idea (including Italians with second homes by the sea).
+Umbrella and beach chair rental prices are exorbitant, and the beaches can get crowded and noisy.
+Look instead to smaller villages near the sea, like Terlizzi in Puglia, where the water remains warm through late October and nearby beaches are quiet.

-Rome, like Florence, is inundated with tourists almost anytime of year except winter.
+Popular cities like Rome and Florence are usually inundated with tourists almost any time of year, except winter.
 This is a lovely time to visit, despite the occasional rain storm, as the city's attractions are not busy.
-Hotels, like the new Le Méridien Visconti, located closer to the Vatican, are particularly affordable this time of year.

-Avoid at all costs Venice during Carnival if you abhor crowds.
-Hotels are at a premium, and the city's bridges, boats, and attractions lose their charm, blocked as they are by hoards of mask-wearing revelers.
+Avoid Venice during Carnival if you abhor crowds.
+Hotels are at a premium, and the city's bridges, boats, and attractions lose their charm, blocked by hoards of mask-wearing revelers.
 For a real taste of Venice, the northern lagoon in either March or November is sublime.

-Tuscany is also on most people's radar, especially in the summer and autumn.
-This is bad news for travelers wanting to see Florence, Siena, or medieval hilltop towns like San Gemigano, which become clogged all day long with travelers.
+Tuscany is also on most travelers' radars, especially in the summer and autumn.
+That means that places like Florence, Siena, and medieval hilltop towns like San Gimignano can be packed with other tourists.